-PREV (1): Press this button or the SEEK left arrow to go to the previous track if the current selection has been playing for less than eight seconds.
-If the PREV button is pressed and the current selection has been playing for more than eight seconds, it will go to the beginning of the current selection.
-If you hold or press this button more than once, the player will continue moving back through the disc.
+1 PREV (Previous): Press this pushbutton to go to the previous track if the current track has been playing for less than eight seconds.
+If this pushbutton is pressed and the current track has been playing for more than eight seconds, it will go to the beginning of the current track.
+If you hold or press this pushbutton more than once, the player will continue moving back through the disc.
 The sound will mute while seeking.